Akt-AI/autonomy-labs/docs/TROUBLESHOOTING.md

 If the backend prints `PTY allocation failed`, the runtime likely lacks `/dev/pts` or has exhausted PTYs.

 HF Spaces generally supports PTYs, but custom runtimes may not.

+## Rooms returns 403 (“Rooms are disabled”)

+Set `ENABLE_ROOMS=1` in your environment and restart the container.

+## P2P isn’t connecting in Rooms

+The Rooms view uses WebRTC DataChannels (optional, behind “Prefer P2P”).
+Some networks block UDP/WebRTC.
+If P2P fails, keep “Prefer P2P” off and it will use server WebSockets for messaging.